 If the male partner has fertility issues such as poor sperm motility, we can perform a procedure called intracytoplasmic sperm injection (ICSI).
 ICSI is a procedure that places a single sperm directly into the center of an egg.
-This technique was originally intended for severe male infertility factors, but can also be performed if we have a limited number of eggs, the couple has a history of unexplained infertility, or if the eggs or sperm have been frozen.
+This technique was originally intended for severe male infertility factors, but can also be performed if we have a limited number of eggs, the couple has a history of unexplained infertility, or if the sperm or eggs have been frozen.
 ICSI has helped many couples conceive, and Dr. Vermesh or Dr. Toloubeydokhti can determine if it is appropriate for your case.

 Pre-implantation Genetic Diagnosis

 After the cells are removed, our technicians employ various techniques to analyze the genetic makeup of the embryo.
 Using all of the information gathered during testing, we are able to select the healthiest, most viable embryos for transfer into the uterus.
-Numerous studies have shown that PGD is a safe and effective procedure, and can greatly benefit hopeful parents who are carriers of genetic conditions that they do not want to pass on to their children.
+Numerous studies have shown that PGT-M (PGD) is a safe and effective procedure, and can greatly benefit hopeful parents who are carriers of genetic conditions that they do not want to pass on to their children.

 Make an IVF Appointment